terintealexandrin18/exptrack/README.md

 ## Deployment

 - This app was created using Codeanywhere and then used the git push command to commit and push it to GitHub.
 The app has been deployed by using Heroku.
-- I used the folowing steps:
+- The following steps was used for deployment:
     1: Add the requirements.txt file and run: pip3 freeze > requirements.txt in the console.
     2: Commit the changes and push it to GitHub.
     3: Access Heroku website.
-    4: Log In and click on dashbord.
+    4: Log In and click on "Dashboard".
     5: Click on "New" and select "Create a new app".
     6: Give the app a name, select the region and click on "Create app".
     7: Go to "Settings" and click on "Config Vars".